-But just as economics was revolutionized only when the budding claims of psychology gained enough steam to overturn the antiquated economic model of rationality, a new field may now be nearing the threshold to disrupt an even deeper tenet of economic thinking: self-interest.
+But just as economics was revolutionized only when the budding claims of psychology gained enough steam to overturn the antiquated economic model of rationality, a new field may now be nearing the threshold to disrupt the very notion of self-interest altogether.

 The emerging discipline of what may be called contemplative science – fueled by surges in: neuro-imaging technologies, psychedelic research, revitalized interest in spiritual practices, dialogue between philosophy of mind and cognitive science, and thirst for a secular spirituality grounded in something more than material gain – is questioning the rigid notion of ‘self’ in whose interest we act.
 Once considered a discrete entity, the ego, the “I” whose life we’re living, serving as the unquestionable ground of our subjectivity, may not be the sturdy foundation for a life well lived we once thought.

 If it turns out that we don’t have a firm answer to the question of what the self actually is, then the entire notion of a rational economic decision, ones that are predicated upon a fixed idea of self-interest, comes into question.
 Utility is increased when self-interest is most efficiently served.
 But if the self is enigmatic, then so too is the utility derived.

 Why are you unhappy?

 Is for yourself –